E27

 Safety: Network issues do not affect electrical safety, but some installations require backend connectivity to authorize charging.

-- Step 1 – Check local network: Verify that your router and internet connection are working.
+- Step 1 – Check Local Network: Verify that your router and internet connection are working.
 Test with another device on the same network.

-- Step 2 – Wi‑Fi/Ethernet status: In the Enel X app, check the charger’s network status.
+- Step 2 – Wi‑Fi/Ethernet Status: In the Enel X app, check the charger’s network status.
 Re‑enter Wi‑Fi credentials or check Ethernet cabling as needed.

-- Step 3 – OCPP settings: For managed installations, confirm the OCPP server URL, port, and credentials with your service provider.
+- Step 3 – OCPP Settings: For managed installations, confirm the OCPP server URL, port, and credentials with your service provider.

-- Step 4 – Reboot and retry: Power cycle the charger and router, then check if E27 clears.
+- Step 4 – Reboot and Retry: Power cycle the charger and router, then check if E27 clears.

-- Resolution: If local network is fine but E27 persists, the communication module may be faulty or the backend server may be down; contact Enel X or your operator.
+- Resolution: If the local network is fine but E27 persists, the communication module may be faulty or the backend server may be down; contact Enel X or your operator.

 Advertisements